mat-docs/ATLAS.Site/docs/developer-resources/secu4/support_library/reference docs/buffering-module.md

 ## Overview

-The Buffering Module, also known as the Sample Reader Module, is a critical component that pipelines with the Packet Reader Module.
+The Buffering Module, also known as the Sample Reader Module, is a component that pipelines with the Packet Reader Module.
 It buffers incoming packets, merges data segments, and extracts time-aligned samples from the raw packet stream.
 This module transforms packet-level data into sample-level data suitable for analysis and visualization.

 ## Key Features